DataBiosphere/data-browser/explorer/e2e/testReadme.md

 - Edit Columns Button (`anvilcatalog-select-tabs.spec.ts`)
   - Check that the checkboxes in the "Edit Columns" button are activated/deselected and deactivated/selected where proper
     - Runs on all tabs
-  - Check that selecting all checkboxes in the Edit Columns menu adds the correct headets to the table
+  - Check that selecting all checkboxes in the Edit Columns menu adds the correct headers to the table
     - Only runs on the "Consortia" tab (other tabs do not have editable columns)
 - All tests rely on correct lists of tabs, columns, and filters in `anvilcatalog-tabs.ts`